MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/index.md

 # Connectors in Power Query

-This page summarizes all of the general availability connectors for Power Query.
+This page summarizes all of the connectors currently available for Power Query.
 You can select a connector to view more detailed connector-specific documentation.

 ## List of all connectors